callstack/rspress-theme/packages/theme/README.md

 ### Adding the `Alliance No. 2 Font`

 The theme uses **Alliance No. 2** as the header font family.
-This is a licensed font that you need to add to your project manually.
-See [Adding the Alliance No. 2 Font](#adding-the-alliance-no-2-font) for more details.
+This is a licensed font that can only be used with Callstack projects.

 Alternatively, you can point to a different header font - see [Replacing the Alliance No. 2 Font](#replacing-the-alliance-no-2-font) for more details.